Amitav-Krishna/leetcode_and_friends/algorithms/breadth_first_search/overview.md

 # How it works
 ## Process
 1. Traverse to next node in the queue.
-2. Queue all unvisited neighbours of the current node.
+2. Queue all unvisited neighbours of the current node to the end.

 ## Examples
 input: adj[][] = [[1, 2], [0, 5], [0, 3, 4], [0, 2], [2]]